IAmSuyogJadhav/ipfs-website/_pages/resume.md

 __[WalkSafe](https://github.com/IAmSuyogJadhav/WalkSafe)__ Along with Udbhav and Aniket (fellow members of the team), designed an application that alerts unaware pedestrians and those with hearing disabilities if a car is approaching them.
 We synthesized the dataset by randomly superposing car horn snippets on background noise.
 Trained an LSTM model and got ~85% accuracy on the validation set.

 `Sep 2018`
 __DriveSmart (A startup funded by CIIE, IIT Dhanbad)__ Developed a smart system for cars that alerts the driver with visual cues and audio alerts when the driver gets distracted from the road or is drowsy.
 Used OpenCV, and dlib to create a multithreaded real-time object detector that could achieve object detection speeds of more than 60 FPS.
 Further, designed and trained a head pose estimation model in TensorFlow.
-Only the multithreaded object detector is open-sourced ([here](https://github.com/IAmSuyogJadhav/Lightning-Fast-Object-Detector)) due to NDA.
+Only the multithreaded object detector is open-sourced ([here](https://github.com/IAmSuyogJadhav/Lightning-Fast-Object-Detector)) due to NDA agreement.

 `Jul 2018`
 __[FaceSearch](https://www.github.com/IAmSuyogJadhav/FaceSearch)__ Created a command-line tool that takes an image, detects faces in it, lets the user select one and then tries to establish the identity of the person by performing Google reverse Image search on the face.
 Used OpenCV.
 Implemented in Python.
 The project got 25 stars on the GitHub repository in a short time after its release.